abdelazeem201/Systolic-array-implementation-in-RTL-for-TPU/rtl/systolic array/Readme.md

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## Acknowledgments

-- Thank you to the Verilog community for the inspiration and resources.
-- Special thanks to the open-source projects that provided base functionality.